-Xine is a simple Linux video player which plays all media file such as AVI, MOV, WMV, and MP3.
-Installing Xine, you can play your video from CD, DVD, Local drive without any difficulties.
-It will offer high-performance communication, fast memory transfer, a unified configuration system, and more.
-Xine requires less CPU processing to play videos.
+Parole is a simple Linux video player which plays all media files such as WMV, AVI, MOV, and MP3.
+You can install this tool to play almost all types of video from CD, DVD, and even from the Local drive without any obligations.
+It will offer quick memory transfer, high-performance communication, and an intuitive configuration system.

 10. Gnome Videos

 Gnome videos is a default video player for Gnome Shell.
 It is one of the best Linux video players, which is very simple to use.
-Gnome videos support many video types, including M3U, SMIL, Real Audio format, and Windows Media Player format.
-It will offer you other additional features like still capturing, subtitles, adjust contrast, brightness, and saturation during video playback.
+This high-end video player supports many video types, including M3U, SMIL, Real Audio format, and Windows Media Player format.
+It will offer you other additional features like still capturing, subtitles, adjusting contrast, brightness, and saturation during video playback.

 If you are looking for a Ubuntu video player that lets you take still captures, you can use this video player as well.
 It eventually lets you add SubRip subtitles to the video, and you can customize the adjusted brightness, contrast, and saturation of the played files.
 Besides, this Linux video player supports direct video playback from different online channels too.